qazbnm456/tsaotun/README.md

                     containers = args["containers"]
                     del args["containers"]
                     Ids = []
-                    if "ALL" in containers: # dokcer container rm ALL or dokcer rm ALL d = Dokcer()
+                    if "ALL" in containers: # tsaotun container rm ALL or tsaotun rm ALL d = Tsaotun()
                         d.send('ps -a --format {{Id}}')
                         ress = d.recv()
                         if ress: